roman-milk/roman-milk.github.io/church-on-state.md

  **********

  After the previous night, Paula immediately regretted her decision.
 She could not just dump her husband with just a light bit of evidence.
 She could not just become a Nun because of that.
 Why did not she talk to her husband?
 It had to be a misunderstanding.
 It just had to be.
 The more she thought about, the more she realized he would never cheat on her.
 There had to be some sort of explanation.
 Maybe she had been tricked in some way.
 She had to go find Adam.
 She had to get to the bottom of this.
 She felt terrible.
-Report_Story #7